nghiemdoan-msft/OpenAIPowerPlatformDemo/README.md

 ![Update Host URL](/images/4-UpdateHostURL.png)
 * Authenticate with your Secret key from Azure OpenAI resource.

-I will continue to build and add more features to this solution to show how we can leverage this in Power Automate, Power Virtual Agent and so more!
+I will continue to build and add more features to this solution to show how we can leverage OpenAI power in Power Automate, Power Virtual Agent and so more!